josephhutch/aether/README.md

   github = "URL to your Github account - link will be included in the footer" linkedin = "URL to your Linkedin account - link will be included in the footer"
-	bgimg = "Path, within the 'assets' folder, of the image used for the page background - optional" rssinmenu = whether you would like a RSS feed link to appear in the navigation menu (true, false) - optional
+	bgimg = "Path, within the 'assets' folder, of the image used for the page background - optional" headshotimg = "Path, within the 'assets' folder, of the image used for the home page header - optional" rssinmenu = whether you would like a RSS feed link to appear in the navigation menu (true, false) - optional

 [markup]